sunaku/tork/README.markdown

        "{test,spec}/**/{test,spec}_#{name}_#{name.reverse}.rb"]
     end

+#### Recursive expansion

+For example, if you wanted to run test files associated with `lib/hello.rb` whenever the `app/world.rb` file changed, then you would write:

+    Tork::Config.test_file_globbers[%r<^app/world\.rb$>] = lambda do |path, matches|
+      'lib/hello.rb'
+    end

+This effectively aliases one file onto another, but not in both directions.

+#### Suppressing expansion

-In addition, these lambda functions can return `nil` if they do not wish for a particular source file to be tested.
+These lambda functions can return `nil` if they do not wish for a particular source file to be tested.
 For example, to ignore tests for all source files except those within a `models/` directory, you would write:

     Tork::Config.test_file_globbers[%r<^(lib|app)/.+\.rb$>] = lambda do |path, matches|
       if path.include? '/models/'